josholiv/time-slot-generator/README.md

 # time-slot-generator
-Script to generate a list of random time slots with custom settings and restrictions
+Script to generate a list of random time slots with custom settings and restrictions:

-## Features
 - Generates random time slots on weekdays between defined start and end times
 - Adjustable slot duration and start time increments
 - Set to skip entire days or specific time ranges, if needed